 The intricate and delicate design turned out so beautifully.
 The kids came along and helped to add the little dots in random places.

-As soon as the letters went onto the stones we both thought that they would make perfect napkin weights for an elegant dinner reception.
+As soon as the letters went onto the stones we both thought that they would make perfect napkin weights for an elegant dinner reception or as decor for a winter party.
 Wouldn’t they look great for a New Year’s Eve party or even for a winter-themed wedding shower?
 You could use different colours of glitter vinyl to suit your special occasion.

 Our Canadian friends will all be happy to learn that Cricut is currently in Michaels in Canada, and coming soon to WalMart and Costco.
 Or shop directly from Cricut.com (you can sometimes snag free shipping to Canada even!).